 Core French 11: focuses on developing communication competencies in the French language, exploring Francophone communities and cultures within Canada and around the world, exploring identity, and engaging in the range of opportunities and experiences that developing proficiency in French provides.

-Creative Writing 11: follows closely to the book by Sharon Watson: "Writing Fiction in High School."
-It will cover topics such as building scenes, ramping up the conflict, hooking readers, selecting a point of view, writing engaging dialogue, creating empathetic protagonists and describing settings and characters.
+Creative Writing 11: It will cover topics such as building scenes, ramping up the conflict, hooking readers, selecting a point of view, writing engaging dialogue, creating empathetic protagonists and describing settings and characters.